dremlin2000/NexPay.BankApp/README.md

 Unit tests for front and back end code are also implemented

 ** in order to run jasmine front end code unit tests please run "npm test"

+### Configuration settings
+The web application writes the bank transactions into the default c:\NexPay.TransactionFile.txt file.
+If you want to change it, please do that by editing appsettings.json.
+The log files are written into the default C:\Temp folder.
+If you want to change it, please do that by editing nlog.config file.